Search

 Protecting and Restoring the Bay and its Watershed is Critical

 In addition to residents, the Los Angeles region receives over 45 million visitors per year.
 The Bay is home to world famous beaches, surf locations, and mountain trails.
-The diverse ecosystems of the Bay and its watershed offer an abundance of recreational, educational, wellness, and cultural opportunities that enhance quality of life for the resident and visitor.
+The diverse ecosystems of the Bay and its watershed offer an abundance of recreational, educational, wellness, and cultural opportunities that enhance the quality of life for residents and visitors.
 However, the footprint of this large human presence causes environmental degradation, leading to habitat loss and fragmentation, coastal erosion, water and air pollution, and water scarcity.
 Through a diversity of partners and efforts, the SMBNEP develops projects and programs that address these issues, reducing harm to the environment, protecting public health, supporting wildlife, and increasing coastal access and recreation.
 Many of these projects and programs produce multiple benefits including greater resilience to climate change, refuge for endangered and vulnerable species, and increasing local water availability.

 SMBNEP Map